laravel/docs/installation.md

 	RewriteCond %{REQUEST_FILENAME} !-f
 	RewriteRule ^ index.php [L]

+If your web host doesn't allow the `FollowSymlinks` option, try replacing it with `Options +SymLinksIfOwnerMatch`.

 ### Nginx

 On Nginx, the following directive in your site configuration will allow "pretty" URLs: